wholesale isotretinoin Table of Contents

-Chapter 13 bankruptcy is for consumers who have positive cash flow.
+Chapter 13 bankruptcy is for consumers who have positive cash flow or don’t pas the means test.
 It’s frequently a better choice if you have debts that are not dischargeable in Chapter 7; if you are in default on mortgages and want to stop foreclosure… or car payments; if you have more property than can be exempted from creditors in Chapter 7; or if you owe taxes or other debts that are not dischargeable in Chapter 7.

 To be eligible for Chapter 13, you must have regular income and debts below a certain level.